 All that is necessary for the triumph of evil is for good men to do nothing.

 As I mentioned, on this scruffy little blog I often write about what’s wrong.
-I don’t do that because I’m an inherently pessimistic person; quite the opposite.
+I don’t do that because I’m inherently pessimistic; quite the opposite.
 However, I know human nature perhaps better than the average bear, and that does make me a bit cynical.
 As Lily Tomlin so wisely put it:

 No matter how cynical I get, I can’t keep up.

-I do hope, by shining light on various subjects, to encourage people to do the right thing, perhaps to help them see things they might want to know about, and might care about.
+I do hope, by shining light on various subjects, to encourage people to do the right thing, perhaps to help them more clearly see things they might want to know about, and might care about.
 I even hope to help others see things in ways they might not have considered.
-To whatever degree I’m successful in that, I leave to you, gentle readers, to judge.
+To whatever degree I’m successful, I leave to you, gentle readers, to judge.

 Also, I’m a writer, so I’m compelled to write.
 It’s part of what I am.